markaxelus/EDA-AI-Assistant/README.md

 # Set up environment (add your Gemini API key)
 echo "GEMINI_API_KEY=your_key_here" > .env

-# Run the analysis pipeline with sample data
+# Run the analysis pipeline with small sample data
+python -m src.ai_logs.main --iverilog-log ../data/verilog_small.log --yosys-log ../data/yosys_small.log

+# With large sample data
-python -m src.ai_logs.main --iverilog-log data/verilog_small.log --yosys-log data/yosys_small.log
+python -m src.ai_logs.main --iverilog-log ../data/verilog_large.log --yosys-log ../data/yosys_large.log
 ```

-**Sample Output:** [View Generated Report](src/data/reports/report.md) - See the AI-generated analysis of EDA tool logs with intelligent explanations and suggested fixes.
+**Sample Output[MD]:** [View Generated Report](src/data/reports/report.md) - See the AI-generated analysis of EDA tool logs with intelligent explanations and suggested fixes.
+**Sample Output[JSON]:** [View Generated Report](src/data/processed/results.json) - See the AI-generated analysis of EDA tool logs with intelligent explanations and suggested fixes.

-Note that some clusters with `warning` and `info` labels will not have a summary or explanation which is intended by design.
+> Note that some clusters with `warning` and `info` labels will not have a summary or suggested_fixes unless they are recurring, which is intended by design.

 ## Feedback loop

 Continuous improvement is built into the system through an integrated feedback mechanism.
 Users can provide feedback on AI-generated explanations and suggested fixes via the embedded feedback form in each generated report.
 This iterative feedback loop drives model refinement and ensures the tool evolves with real-world engineering challenges.
-The system is designed for extensibility—future versions will support additional EDA tools (Synopsys, Cadence), enhanced clustering algorithms, and integration with CI/CD pipelines for automated design validation.
+The system is designed for extensibility, future versions will support additional EDA tools (Synopsys, Cadence), enhanced clustering algorithms, and integration with a more robust CI/CD pipelines for automated design validation.

 ## Tech